Parker County - TX

 Another common crime for juveniles is criminal mischief.
 Texas Penal Code § 28.03 establishes that a person commits an offense if, without the effective consent of the owner:

 A minor can be charged with juvenile driving while intoxicated under Texas Alcoholic Beverage Code § 106.041 if they operate a motor vehicle in public while under the influence of any detectable amount of alcohol.
-This offense is generally punishable as a Class C misdemeanor, which can result in a fine up to $500.
+This offense is generally punishable as a Class C misdemeanor, which can result in a fine of up to $500.
 However, subsequent juvenile DWIs can result in increased penalties.

 As defined in Texas Penal Code § 49.02, a juvenile can be charged with public intoxication if they appear in a public place under the influence of alcohol or drugs to the extent they will cause danger to themselves or another person.
-This offense is generally punishable as a Class C misdemeanor, which can result in a fine not more than $500.
+This offense is generally punishable as a Class C misdemeanor, which can result in a fine of not more than $500.
 However, subsequent public intoxication offenses can result in more serious penalties.

 If a juvenile is adjudicated guilty of an offense by a judge or jury, they will have a disposition hearing, where they could be sentenced to any of the following possible penalties: